What is Section 80GG as per Income Tax Act?

 - You are the owner of a house in the city or the town where you are employed or doing your business (self-employment).

-- For them who are staying with their parents in the parental house, cannot get deduction under this section.
+- For them who are staying with their parents in the parental house, cannot get deduction under this section as they are not paying any rent.

-So, you are living with your parents or any other relative where you do not pay any rent but want to avail the deduction under 80GG.
-In that case, you need to pay the rent to your parents or relative at least on paper that is you need to have the receipts of rent payment of at least Rs.
-60000 to avail the minimum deduction.
+The Trick So, you are living with your parents or any other relative where you do not pay any rent but want to avail the deduction under 80GG.
+In that case, you need to pay the rent to your parents or relative at least on paper that is you need to have the receipts of rent payment to avail the minimum deduction.
 However, the twist is your parents have to show the rent as their income from rent in their tax return.

 What is the information required for claiming deduction under section 80GG?

-To claim the deduction under section 8oGG, you need to file the necessary details.
+To claim the deduction under section 80GG, you need to file the necessary details.

 - Your name